philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 Here's the challenge: Can you make the red element go behind the blue and green elements without altering the markup or changing the z-index of any element?

-To see if you can figure it out, click the *edit on Codepen* link and play around with it for a big.
+To see if you can figure it out, click the *edit on Codepen* link and play around with it for a bit.
 If you've succeeded, it should look like the example below.

-**Spoiler alert:** don't click the CSS tab for the example below or it will give away the answer.
+**Spoiler alert:** don't click the CSS tab on the example below or it will give away the answer.

 <div class="codepen-wrapper">
   <pre class="codepen" data-height="280" data-type="result" data-href="dfCtb" data-user="philipwalton" data-safe="true"><code></code></pre>